DeVaughn Washington: Professional career

 After going undrafted in the 2011 NBA draft, Washington joined Saint-Étienne in France.
 He left the team before appearing in a single game with them and joined Gelişim Koleji of the Turkish Basketball Second League.
 On February 14, 2012, he joined Bohemios of the Uruguayan League.
 On July 20, 2012, he returned to Europe and joined WBC Wels of the Austrian Basketball League.

 The following season, Washington moved to Kumamoto Volters of the B.League.
 On November 21, he joined Shinshu Brave Warriors.

 On September 23, 2017, Washington joined Kauhajoki Karhu of the Korisliiga.
 The following year, he joined Balkan Botevgrad.
 During the season, he led Balkan to the NBL finals, where Balkan lost from Levski Sofia.

 On June 16, 2018, Washington joined Kymi of the Greek Basket League.
-On October 14, 2018, Washington posted 24 points and grabbed 6 rebounds in a 77-74 team loss against Olympiacos.
+On October 14, 2018, Washington posted 24 points and grabbed 6 rebounds in a 77–74 team loss against Olympiacos.

-Washington finished the 2020-2021 season back in Greece, playing for Larisa.
+Washington finished the 2020–2021 season back in Greece, playing for Larisa.
 In 9 games, he averaged 11.7 points and 4.9 rebounds, playing 23 minutes per contest.
 On August 5, 2021, Washington renewed his contract with the Greek club.
 On November 27 of the same year, however, he parted ways with Larisa, after averaging only 4.4 points and 4.8 rebounds, playing 19 minutes per contest.
 On December 1, he signed with BC Balkan Botevgrad of the Bulgarian National Basketball League.

+On August 18, 2022, Washington signed with the Tryhoop Okayama of the B.League.

+In December 2024, Washington signed with the Prawira Bandung of the Indonesian Basketball League (IBL).